gdeol4/gdeol4/README.md

 </p>

 **1. Federated learning:**
-— Writing jupyter notebooks about federated learning to learn more about privacy perserving AI using OpenMined and PySyft.
+* Writing jupyter notebooks about federated learning to learn more about privacy perserving AI using OpenMined and PySyft.
-— Building a remote data science marketplace POC using Duet and the Ethereum blockchain
+* Building a remote data science marketplace POC using Duet and the Ethereum blockchain

-**2. Deep learning: **
+**2. Deep learning:**
-— Implementing a range of deep learning algorithms for computer vision on agriculture image data.
+* Implementing a range of deep learning algorithms for computer vision on agriculture image data.
 Specifically weed detection.
-— Building a hexapod robot to use with a trained weed detection model to kill weeds and improve crop yield and health.
+* Building a hexapod robot to use with a trained weed detection model to kill weeds and improve crop yield and health.